KEGANCP/Credit_Risk_Analysis/README.md

 ----
 ### Analysis Summary
 ----
-Of all the data presented above, the best option is the EasyEnsembleClassifier model which is our highest recall percentage at about 92%.
+Of all the data presented above, the best option is the EasyEnsembleClassifier model which is our highest recall percentage at over 90%.
 This is comfirming our best choice to correctly detect most of the "high risk credit" within our data set.